jelenans-zz/GraphicalEditor/README.md

 •	Multiple selection by clicking (adding and removing from selection)

-•	L asso  selection (from all directions)
+•	Lasso  selection (from all directions)

 •	Combining different modes of selection (Ctrl + lasso)